top of page

 Jun - Dec 2026

-• November 2026: Full Study Launch in Canberra, with UK political strategist, author, international mental health advocate and co-host of The Rest Is Politics, Alastair Campbell.
+• November: Study Launch in Canberra, with UK political strategist, author, international mental health advocate and co-host of The Rest Is Politics, Alastair Campbell.

 bottom of page